 Julie trained in Medicine (Tanzania) and Internal Medicine (UK), and completed her PhD in clinical epidemiology of sickle cell disease (SCD).
 She is a consultant physician at Muhimbili National Hospital and clinical research fellow in the Nuffield department of clinical medicine, Oxford University.
 She is a Wellcome Trust Research Fellow.
 She is a Tutu Leadership Fellow Fellowship and recipient of the 2011 Royal Society Pfizer Award for her work in using anaemia in SCD as a model of translating genetic research into health benefit.
 She has been nominated to Fellowship of Tanzania Academy of Sciences and Royal College of Physicians of United Kingdom.

-Bongani M. Mayosi (MBChB, DPhi) is Professor of Medicine and Head of the Department of Medicine at Groote Schuur Hospital and University of Cape Town.
+Bongani M. Mayosi, MBChB, DPhi (1967-2018) was Professor of Medicine and Head of the Department of Medicine at Groote Schuur Hospital and University of Cape Town.
 He qualified in medicine from the University of KwaZulu-Natal in Durban, and trained in internal medicine and cardiology in Cape Town.
 He was the Nuffield Oxford Medical Fellow in cardiovascular medicine at the University of Oxford from 1998 to 2001.
-His research interests include genetics of cardiovascular traits, treatment of tuberculous pericarditis, and prevention of rheumatic heart disease.
-He is the Chairman of the South African National Health Research Committee, President of the Pan-African Society of Cardiology (PASCAR), and Associate Editor for Africa of Circulation.
+His research interests included genetics of cardiovascular traits, treatment of tuberculous pericarditis, and prevention of rheumatic heart disease.
+He was the Chairman of the South African National Health Research Committee, President of the Pan-African Society of Cardiology (PASCAR), and Associate Editor for Africa of Circulation.
 In November 2009, President Jacob Zuma bestowed upon him South Africa’s highest honour, the Order of Mapungubwe in Silver, for excellent contributions to medical science.

 J. Jaime Miranda (MD, PhD, FFPH) is a physician trained as clinical epidemiologist in Peru, US and the UK with interests in research and public health.
 Dr. Miranda is Research Professor at the Department of Medicine, School of Medicine and Director of the CRONICAS Center of Excellence in Chronic Diseases at the Universidad Peruana Cayetano Heredia (UPCH) in Lima, Peru.